-12.2.3.5 When it is decided to submit a draft new or revised Question for approval by consultation, the following conditions and procedures apply:
+13.2.3.5 When it is decided to submit a draft new or revised Question for approval by consultation, the following conditions and procedures apply:

-12.2.3.5.1 For the application of the approval procedure by consultation, within one month of a Study Group’s adoption of a draft new or revised Question, according to one of the methods in § 12.2.2, the Director shall request Member States to indicate within two months whether they approve or do not approve the proposal.
+13.2.3.5.1 For the application of the approval procedure by consultation, within one month of a Study Group’s adoption of a draft new or revised Question, according to § 13.2.2, the Director shall request Member States to indicate within two months whether they approve or do not approve the proposal.
 This request shall be accompanied by the complete final text of the draft new or revised Question.

-12.2.3.5.2 The Director shall also advise Sector Members participating in the work of the relevant Study Group under the provisions of Article 19 of the Convention, that Member States are being asked to respond to a consultation on a proposed new or revised Question.
+13.2.3.5.2 The Director shall also advise Sector Members participating in the work of the relevant Study Group under the provisions of Article 19 of the Convention, that Member States are being asked to respond to a consultation on a proposed new or revised Question.
 This advice should be accompanied by the complete final texts for information only.